 (A) Two-part computer-generated credit slips shall be used to record the transfer of chips from a gaming table to the cashier's cage.
 The credit slips shall be sequentially numbered by the computer system, ensuring that each credit in a given calendar year is assigned a unique number.
 Chips shall not be transported unless accompanied by a credit slip.

-(B) The table game manager or the pit clerk shall enter a request for credit into the computer, including the following information:
+(B) The positions designated in the casino operator's internal controls shall enter a request for credit into the computer, including the following information: